-It is essential that all students come dressed for maximum freedom of movement.
-Students need to be able to work, play, get messy, and move freely, without self-consciousness or concern about their clothing.
-Clothing should fit properly; no baggy, tight, or revealing clothing.
-Grades 6-8 must keep a set of movement education clothes and shoes at school.
-All students' hair must be secured and kept off the face.
+Students should come to school dressed for maximum freedom of movement; they need to be able to work, play, get messy, and move freely without self-consciousness or concern about their clothing.
+Clothing should fit properly, so please, no baggy, restrictive, or revealing clothing.
+(Students in grades 6-8 must keep a set of movement education clothes and shoes at school.)

-- Shoes should be flexible, have traction for running and climbing, and not slip off the foot (e.g., no flip flops).
-In EC, shoes such as clogs, Crocs, cowboy boots, flip flops, and dress shoes with smooth soles should not be worn at school.
+Shoes should be flexible, have traction for running and climbing, be close-toed, and not slip off the foot (e.g., no flip flops).
 Please note that EC children need a separate pair of soft-soled indoor shoes or slippers.
-Close-toed shoes must be worn by Grades students in movement education, gardening, and woodwork classes. - Early Childhood students must always have a seasonally appropriate set of extra clothes at school. - Please keep in mind EC children must be able to manage all clothing fastening independently.